Rightpoint/RZUtils/README.md

 ## Guidelines for adding a new component

-When adding new components, please try and follow the following guidelines as closely as possible to ensure maximum ease of use and maintanability.
+When adding new components, please try and follow the following guidelines as closely as possible to ensure maximum ease of use and maintainability.

  * No need for unit tests, just make sure it works and solves problems rather than causing them.
  * Ensure that the component has well documented headers.
- * Aggressivly use namespacing (method prefix) for Objective-C categories in order to avoid potential naming collisions.
+ * Aggressively use namespacing (method prefix) for Objective-C categories in order to avoid potential naming collisions.